 Opening Hours: 10am-10pm daily

-25-year-old Yi Ting’s first venture was in selling bicycle parts, but always dreamt of opening a cafe.
+25-year-old Yi Ting’s first venture was in selling bicycle parts but always dreamt of opening a cafe.
 In a bid to make that dream come true, she finally opened Staple Food 3 months ago.
 Paying homage to her first entrepreneurial endeavour, Staple Food has a bicycle theme!
-Staple Food currently has an Asian-fusion menu, and plans to further expand their menu are in the works.
+Staple Food currently has an Asian-fusion menu and plans to further expand their menu are in the works.
 We tried the Salted Egg Yolk Soft Shell Crab Pasta ($16), which leaned more towards the savoury side.
 I especially loved the soft shell crab, which was crispy, tender and meaty.
-Its was also not oily at all.
+It was also not oily at all.
 We also tried their Blissful Berries drink ($6), which left a lovely fruitiness that lingered.

 Bottega is an Italian restaurant that’s popular with the European crowd.
 Its delightful array of pizzas, pastas, charcuterie and cheeses have won many hearts.
 The ingredients used here are imported from Italy, to ensure that the classic Italian taste is captured in Bottega’s dishes.
 The space is homey and comfortable, and you can choose to dine indoors or al fresco.
 Open less than half a year ago, Bottega has become the de facto place for people to go when they are seeking a good pizza and a bottle of wine.
 On top of that, Bottega also carries Italian products that you can bring home.